 10 Facts About E-Cigarettes

 The dangers of traditional cigarettes have been well-known for many years, so it is hardly surprising that E-cigs are gaining in popularity as a genuine alternative.
 Sadly this doesn’t mean that public perception of electronic cigarettes is always positive as a great deal of misinformation and misunderstandings persist, particularly about whether vaping is any healthier than smoking a traditional cigarette.
-The key point to remember is that, even though they look rather like their tobacco counterparts, E-cigs are completely tobacco-free.
+The key point to remember is that, even though they look rather like their tobacco counterparts, E-cigs can be completely tobacco-free if you choose a nicotine free e-liquid.
 So if you’re considering joining the electronic cigarette trend, you might find these 10 facts both informative:

 1. Vaping is More Economical

-Regular smokers of tobacco products will be able to testify to the alarmingly high costs involved in purchasing cigarettes (even a 10-a-day smoker can expect to shell out nearly £1500 per year).
+Regular smokers of tobacco products will be able to testify to the alarmingly high costs involved in purchasing cigarettes.
 The great news about E-cigs is that they are cheaper once the initial investment has been made.
-If you’re thinking of taking up vaping, you’ll need the E-cig device, a battery and a handful of cartridges initially but your only cost going forward will be the replacement cartridges which are considerably more affordable than traditional cigarettes.
-You can also buy e-liquid in bulk at a more competitive price and refill the cartridges yourself.
+If you’re thinking of taking up vaping, you’ll need the E-cig device, a battery and a handful of liquids initially but your only cost going forward will be the replacement liquids which are considerably more affordable than traditional cigarettes.

 2. E-cigs Are Not That New!